ymanhei/project3/README.md

 Fully By Shing Hei Chan

 ### Acknowledgments
-Bryan, Avi, Jason...etc in UWA Coding Bootcamp 2019-2020.
+Bryan, Avi, Jason...etc all the tutors in UWA Coding Bootcamp 2019-2020.